jdyver/SE-Konvoy-Training/README.md

 After konvoy down removes these resources, it uses Terraform to delete the resources created by the konvoy up command and Terraform provisioning.

-## Appendix 0.
-Ingress troubleshooting.
+## Appendix 1.
+Ingress troubleshooting

 In this section, we will leverage Konvoy logging to troubleshoot Ingress failure issue.